 Not all performance parts go “under the hood” so to say, as there are quite a number that are exterior modifiers.
 Some of our favorite modifications are airbags and other methods of lowering/raising vehicles.
 The less space there is between the bottom of your car and the ground, the more control of your vehicle you have.
 However, to avoid scraping your car on road bumps it’s best to use a system that lets you easily lower and raise the vehicle.
 Plus, it just looks sharp.

 Some people believe in using performance parts for customization and preference, while others, believe it or not, actually think automobile modifications are illegal.
 This is definitely not the case, as it is perfectly legal to alter your car, but the law does have some restrictions on the extent to which you customize.
 The EPA (Environmental Protection Agency) and the DOT (Department of Transportation) have a set guideline of regulations that must be followed.
 Before you decide to do any sort of modification to your car, check your local area vehicle code as it may vary from state to state.
 Remember, each year you have to register your vehicle tabs which could require a vehicle inspection.

 Whether you decide to modify your auto with performance parts or not, remember that it is all in personal preference.
 If you feel as though your car is operating just fine and nothing needs to be changed, leave it be.
-However, if you think you should be getting better gas mileage or want to give your car an extra accessory, don't be afraid to do so.
+However, if you want to try to get better gas mileage or give your car an accessory, don't be afraid to do so.
 If you have any questions or want to make an appointment to get a quote for parts, feel free to contact us!